kartoza/dominode-stac-endpoint/README.md

 ## Catalog endpoint

 - The enpoint for a catalog is `/stac/`
-- This fetches a STAC Catlog in which STAC Collections are defined
+- This fetches a STAC Catalog in which STAC Collections are defined

 ## Collection endpoint